All Episodes

 Look, I understand that.

-What about what about New York?
+What about New York?

-Trump gets 60% of the vote, and almost 90% of the delegates.
+Trump gets 60% of the vote and almost 90% of the delegates.

 How is that fair?

-Once again, it was how the rules were written.
+Well, because that's just, I agree, once again, it was how the rules were written.

 This is the thing that we're seeing in Louisiana.